I love pie. Nate does not.

 What a discovery.
 I’m going to take advantage of it any chance I get.

 The pie crumb used in this ice cream is a recipe made by Christina Tosi (a baking goddess) in one of my all time favorite baking cookbooks: her first Milk Bar cookbook.
-It tastes almost like pie crust flavored breakfast cereal, so be prepared to utilize every ounce of self-control you have when it comes out of the oven to make sure that you have enough for the ice cream.
+It tastes almost like pie crust flavored breakfast cereal, so be prepared to utilize every ounce of self-control you have to not eat it when it comes out of the oven so that you have enough for the ice cream.

 At this recipe’s core (hurr hurr) it’s quite versatile.
 This version calls for homemade apple pie filling (and it’s stupid good), but really, it’s just mimicking pie a la mode; so what’s to stop you from using a different kind of pie filling to suit your taste?